webeautiful/xiongfs/javascript/uploadify_jquery.md

 The file named "test.png" is already in the queue.Do you want to replace the existing item in the queue?

 The upload limit has been reached (The upload limit has been reached.).

+onDialogClose事件的L605
+Some files were not added to the queue:
+The file "tux-joker_1280.png" exceeds the size limit

 ##自定义属性和事件
 **buttonTemplate**